DevAlone/proxy_py/docs/API.md

 * 200 if there wasn't error
 * 400 if you sent bad request
-* 500 if there was error during execution your request or in some other cases
+* 500 if there was an error during execution your request or in some other cases

 status_code is also duplicated in JSON body.